munkefrugt/trading_bot/README.md

 This project is built using sociocracy.
 Anyone joining must be willing to collaborate using consent-based decision-making, clear domains, and transparent communication.

-You only need one of the skills below to be useful.
+You only need one of the skills below to join.

 ### Code Review and Refactoring